Global Research Initiatives

 Since 1996, the Ahlers Center for International Business, jointly with EGADE/ITESM (Mexico), has endowed an award for the best teaching case presented at the Business Association of Latin American Studies (BALAS) annual meeting.

-The Ahlers Center assists full-time School of Business faculty via financial and logistical support to organize and host mini-seminars, workshops or half-day symposiums on topics in international business including such areas of global entrepreneurship, sustainability, poverty alleviation through business solutions, regional trade/business issues, etc.
+The Ahlers Center assists full-time School of Business faculty via financial and logistical support to organize and host mini-seminars, workshops or half-day symposiums on topics in international business including such areas as global entrepreneurship, sustainability, poverty alleviation through business solutions, regional trade and business issues and more.

-Examples include collaboration between the Ahlers Center for International Business and AES Corporation teamed up to sponsor a Utilities at the Base of the Pyramid (BOP) Research Workshop.
+One of our faculty's most impactful teachings was the Utilities at the Base of the Pyramid (BOP) Research Workshop, a special project sponsored by the Ahlers Center and AES Corporation.
 This workshop explored the challenges of utility services for emerging BOP business models and improved academic research on the BOP.

 The Ahlers Center for International Business also sponsored a research project and workshop on "The Trade Regionalism of the US and the EU: Cooperative or Competitive Strategies?"
 The focus of the research project and workshop was to contrast and compare the regional trade strategies of the European Union and the United States with regards to Asia, Latin American and the Middle East and Africa.
 The results of the project were published in The International Trade Journal.